qwer-ty-uiop/rucbase-lab/deps/googletest/docs/advanced.md

 ### Regular Expression Syntax

-When built with Bazel and using Abseil, googletest uses the [RE2](https://github.com/google/re2/wiki/Syntax) syntax.
-Otherwise, for POSIX systems (Linux, Cygwin, Mac), googletest uses the [POSIX extended regular expression](http://www.opengroup.org/onlinepubs/009695399/basedefs/xbd_chap09.html#tag_09_04) syntax.
-To learn about POSIX syntax, you may want to read this [Wikipedia entry](http://en.wikipedia.org/wiki/Regular_expression#POSIX_Extended_Regular_Expressions).
+On POSIX systems (e.g. Linux, Cygwin, and Mac), googletest uses the [POSIX extended regular expression](http://www.opengroup.org/onlinepubs/009695399/basedefs/xbd_chap09.html#tag_09_04) syntax.
+To learn about this syntax, you may want to read this [Wikipedia entry](http://en.wikipedia.org/wiki/Regular_expression#POSIX_Extended_Regular_Expressions).

 On Windows, googletest uses its own simple regular expression implementation.
 It